Getting Started

 mdvs.tomlwith the inferred schema

-Notice the third column: draft appears in 8/43 files — all in blog/. sensor_type in 3/43 — all in projects/alpha/notes/. mdvs captured not just the types, but where each field belongs.
-Run mdvs init example_kb -v to see the full path patterns.
+Notice the files row: draft appears in 8 out of 43 files — all in blog/. sensor_type in 3 out of 43 — all in projects/alpha/notes/. mdvs captured not just the types, but where each field belongs, via the required and allowed glob patterns.

 Here’s what a field definition looks like in mdvs.toml: